HeinzTempl/pre_ai_redaction_workflow_legal_professoinal_V2/README.md

 3. Install Dependencies
-Run the following commands in your terminal:
+Run the following commands in your terminal: pip install the following packages

 pip install python-docx
+pip install spacy
 pip install pymupdf
+pip install openai
+pip install regex
+pip install unoconv
+pip install reportlab
-pip install spacy
+pip install extract-msg

+Install the SpaCy libraries for German
+SpaCy Lib:

-python -m spacy download de_core_news_sm pip install docx2pdf pip install extract_msg pip install reportlab pip install openai
+python -m spacy download de_core_news_sm

-4. Usage
+5. Usage
 	1. Configure Your Environment
 	•	Ensure that Microsoft Word (or an Office suite) is installed on your system if you plan to convert DOCX files to PDF.
 	•	If you use the API-based redaction option, make sure you have set your OpenAI API key (either by setting the OPENAI_API_KEY environment variable or directly in the code).